-Through different activities and measures, 10 partner cities want to make it easier and smoother for their citizens to combine walking, cycling, the use of public transport as well as shared mobility ( bikes, cars, e-cars and bikes) as a more sustainable alternative to individual private car use.
-The consortium of cities, NGO´s, universities and expert partners are applying a low threshold approach for sustainable urban mobility, attractive and easy to adopt for follower cities.
-Within the project, the partner cities define a pilot area, in which they implement different activities and measures on multimodality and mobility management
+Through different activities and measures, 10 partner cities improved the conditions for their citizens to easily and smoothly combine walking, cycling, the use of public transport as well as shared mobility ( bikes, cars, e-cars and bikes) as a more sustainable alternative to individual private car use.
+The consortium of cities, NGO´s, universities and expert partners were applying a low threshold approach for sustainable urban mobility.
+Within the project, the partner cities defined a pilot area, in which they implemented different activities and measures on multimodality and mobility management

 Main Facts